jondkinney/docusign_rest/README.md

 ## Usage

 The docusign\_rest gem makes creating multipart POST (aka file upload) requests to the DocuSign REST API dead simple.
-It's built on top of Net:HTTP and utilizes the [multipart-post](https://github.com/nicksieger/multipart-post) gem to assist with formatting the multipart requests.
+It's built on top of `Net::HTTP` and utilizes the [multipart-post](https://github.com/nicksieger/multipart-post) gem to assist with formatting the multipart requests.
 The DocuSign REST API requires that all files be embedded as JSON directly in the request body (not the body\_stream like multipart-post does by default) so the docusign\_rest gem takes care of [setting that up for you](https://github.com/j2fly/docusign_rest/blob/master/lib/docusign_rest/client.rb#L397).

 ### Examples